Negrobueno/Docs/content/platform/examples/_index.md

 This simple event only includes 1 parameter, the player's score.
 This event should be sent each time a player crashes and the Game Over menu is shown to the player.
 In this example the player got a score of `15`.

-(Check with you platform specific docs for the syntax to submit an event)
+(Check with your platform specific docs for the syntax to submit an event)

 ```json
 {